Michael-Kidd/GestureBasedUI-Project/README.md

 #### Wiring the Car to work with Pi

-#### Interface to Operate the Car

 #### Interface for Light Matrix on Sense Hat

 During the project we started by using a sense hat for the raspberry pi which has a 8x8 light matrix.
+This would show an arrow on the matrix to indicate which gesture the wearer of the Armband was trying to activate.
+Example we had the left arrow show when the wearer activate the left gesture.
+One problem here was that neither motor controller we were using would be replacing the sense hat as there was no way to attach it to the unit while the motor controllers were also attached without adding an adapter of some sort.

 #### Issues that occurred during the project

+#####  Purchased the incorrect motor controller.

+During the project we needed to purchase a motor controller that could run the motors on the vehicle, unfortunately we bought a stepper motor which is more suited to operating motors that operate in phases, such as a walking mechanism or 3d printed that much switch between going forwards and backwards quickly.
+This did not work with our car as the motors were straight forward DC motors, so hopefully the new motor controller will work.
+We decide against this project as we are currently working on another project that is using the oculus rift and have only one unit, takes a lot to setup the equipment each time.
+Can be disorienting over long periods of time, can often become distracting and prevent actual work being done.

 #####  Using the light matrix with raspberry pi.

-* We originally were using the light matrix on the raspberry pi as a testing tool, in place of using the actual vehicle.
+We originally were using the light matrix on the raspberry pi as a testing tool, in place of using the actual vehicle.
 This worked but later the sense hat stopped responding and was no longer seen by the program.
 This may be due to some firmware change, or potentially due to a short in device itself.
 After looking online for similar issues, there is a possible fix for this issue that resets the EPROM on the chip.
 As we wont be using this within the final project and the light matrix cannot be affixed to the top of the motor controller, since there are no pins in place to addon hats, we stopped trying to fix the issue.

 #####  Adding Atom to the raspberry pi.
 We decided to use atom as a compiler due to its ability to code together.
 It does have windows and Linux support.
 But due to the fact that our pi is using a arm CPU and the Linux support is only for amd64 architecture.
 We were unable to install it on the pi.
 Here is a link to a GitHub account that is trying to create a runnable build for arm it unfortunately doesn't yet have a pi buildable.
 [Atom for ARM] https://github.com/atom/atom/issues/15881

 <hr/>